Ben Jones (Grenadian politician): Biography

 In 1984, he was elected to the House of Representatives of Grenada, winning the St. Andrew's South West constituency under the New National Party (NNP).
 He served in Legal Affairs as Attorney General, and as Minister of External Affairs, Agriculture and Tourism.

 He was deputy Prime Minister from 1984 to 1989, and, following the death of Herbert Blaize, was a short-term Prime Minister from December 1989 until March 1990.
 He was finance minister simultaneously.
-He succeeded Blaize as the leader of the newly formed National Party.
+He succeeded Blaize as the leader of the newly formed The National Party (TNP).
 He resumed his private practice in 1991.

 Popularly known as "Uncle Ben", Jones died in his sleep at his home in Carriere, St. Andrew's, at the age of 80, and was given a state funeral.